-A state parks that features both an RV campground and a boat ramp among their amenities can make an affordable yet memorable destination for your family summer vacation.
+A state park that features both an RV campground and a boat ramp among its amenities can make an affordable yet memorable destination for your family’s summer vacation.
 Beaches, hiking, and other land and water sports are among the many pastimes these low-key natural paradises have to offer.
 But if the park you choose is far from your home waters, a little local knowledge can really come in handy − be sure to call the nearest Sea Tow location for expert advice on navigation and where the fish are biting.

 Here’s a look at three top parks on the U.S. East Coat for camping with a boat and RV:

 - Bahia Honda State Park, Florida Keys